There’s a Hemlock and a Cedar Grove Too

 Calvin couldn’t get over how much the cattail felt like our couch at home, but immediately became distracted by the challenge a nearby jumble of tree roots presented to him.

 He considers himself a Ninja.
 When hiking, he often takes on the Rock Ninja persona (rock-hopping).
 My lesson to him on this day was to watch out for the little nubs that are left when trail maintainers clip saplings that sprout mid-trail.
-When he found one under fallen leaves, that was determined by be Ninja-like.
+When he found one under fallen leaves, he determined that only a ninja like him could have “sensed” it.
 Anyway, he was determined to get up this vertical root wall and dangnabbit, he did.

 Because he’s a ninja.